henrywu2019/BentoML/docs/source/deployment/clipper.rst

     19-11-13:15:43:58 INFO     [clipper_admin.py:236] [default-cluster] Application kappa-test was successfully registered

-Now you can deploy the saved BentoService using this Clipper connection and Kappa's `kappa.clipper.deploy_bentoml` API, which will first build a clipper model docker image that containing your BentoService and then deploy it to the cluster.
+Now you can deploy the saved MyModel using this Clipper connection and Kappa's `kappa.clipper.deploy_bentoml` API, which will first build a clipper model docker image that containing your MyModel and then deploy it to the cluster.

 .. code-block:: python